bmsookim/wide-residual-network/README.md

 $ vi ensemble.lua

 # Press :32 in vi, which will move your cursor to line 32
+# put each depth, width, and experiment number of the models you want to ensemble.
 ens_depth         = torch.Tensor({28, 28, 28, 28, 40, 40, 40})
 ens_widen_factor  = torch.Tensor({20, 20, 20, 20, 10, 14, 14})
 ens_nExperiment   = torch.Tensor({ 2,  3,  4,  5,  5,  3,  4})

-# put each depth, width, and experiment number of the models you want to ensemble.
-# then, press :38 and move to line 38
-opt.ensembleMode = 'avg' # you can either select 'avg', 'min', 'max' for ensembling.

 # press :wq and exit vi
 $ vi scripts/ensemble.sh

-# on the third line
+# on the second line
-export dataset=[:dataset] # put the dataset you want to ensemble your models.
+export dataset=[:dataset] # put the dataset you want to ensemble your models. export mode=[:mode]       # you can either choose 'avg', 'min', 'max'

 # press :wq and exit vi
 $ ./scripts/ensemble.sh